Sarah McMurray: Biography

-McMurray was born in Nelson, New Zealand, on 26 August 1848, the daughter of Susannah Silcock (née Flower) and Captain Simon Bonnet Silcock.
-McMurray was the third of 14 children.
+Sarah Ann Silcock was born in Nelson, New Zealand, on 26 August 1848, the third of 14 children.
+She was the daughter of Susannah Silcock (née Flower) and Captain Simon Bonnet Silcock.
+Her mother immigrated from England with her parents and sister Rhoda Flower, arriving in New Zealand on the Sir Charles Forbes in 1842.
+Rhoda Flower later married Alfred Saunders, a prominent politician and advocate for women's suffrage.

-She married Robert McMurray in 1872.
+On September 12, 1871, she married Robert McMurray.
+Born in Northern Ireland, he had emigrated to Australia and subsequently to the Otago goldfields.
+Following their marriage, they resided at his farm, "Thorneycroft," in Brightwater.
 They had six children.
-They lived for some time in dense forest in the Inangahua Valley on the West Coast of the South Island.
+Later they lived for some time in dense forest in the Inangahua Valley on the West Coast of the South Island.
 In the 1880s they moved to a farm in Awahuri in the North Island.
-Later moving again to Wanganui.

-She took up relief carving as a hobby and despite being over 50 years old she enrolled in the Wanganui Technical College.
-She elaborately carved most of the furnishings in her house.

 She was among the signatories to New Zealand's 1893 women's suffrage petition.
+Later moving to Wanganui.

+She began wood carving as a hobby and later, at 50, she enrolled in a local technical college to develop her wood carving skills.
+She was prolific and elaborately carved most of the furnishings in her house.

 In 1914 her and husband Robert McMurray moved to Palmerston North.
-Robert McMurray died in 1927.
 She continued her woodcarving in Palmerston North working in the garden shed.
 She worked mainly in kauri.
 She also handmade toys for her children and grandchildren one of which is in the Museum of New Zealand Te Papa Tongarewa.

 Death

 McMurray died at her home on Ada Street in Palmerston North on 14 September 1943, aged 95.
-She is buried at Terrace End Cemetery in Palmerston North.
+She is buried at Terrace End Cemetery next to her husband, who died in 1927.